Swedish language: Immigrant variants

 Rinkeby Swedish (after Rinkeby, a suburb of northern Stockholm with a large immigrant population) is a common name among linguists for varieties of Swedish spoken by young people of foreign heritage in certain suburbs and urban districts in the major cities of Stockholm, Gothenburg and Malmö.
 These varieties could alternatively be classified as sociolects, because the immigrant dialects share common traits independent of their geographical spread or the native country of the speakers.
 However, some studies have found distinctive features and led to terms such as Rosengård Swedish (after Rosengård in Malmö), a variant of Scanian.
 A survey made by the Swedish linguist Ulla-Britt Kotsinas showed that foreign learners had difficulties in guessing the origins of Rinkeby Swedish speakers in Stockholm.
 The greatest difficulty proved to be identifying the speech of a boy speaking Rinkeby Swedish whose parents were both Swedish; only 1.8% guessed his native language correctly.

 New linguistic practices in multilingual urban contexts in fiction and hip-hop culture and rap lyrics have been introduced that go beyond traditional socio-linguistic domains.
 See also Källström (Chapter 12) and Knudsen (Chapter 13).

 Sample

-Excerpt from Barfotabarn (1933), by Nils Ferlin (1898–1961):
+Article 1 of the Universal Declaration of Human Rights in Swedish:Alla människor är födda fria och lika i värdighet och rättigheter.
+De har utrustats med förnuft och samvete och bör handla gentemot varandra i en anda av gemenskap.Article 1 of the Universal Declaration of Human Rights in English:All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.Excerpt from Barfotabarn (1933), by Nils Ferlin (1898–1961):